Have a stroll along the tranquil beach of The Madre De Deus Church, Vettukad, Thiruvananthapuram, Kerala

 This time, I just glanced around and saw the change happening to the place.
 The church is under renovation and the sea shore is no longer deserted and is abuzz with activities.
 Fishermen could be seen silently sitting and knitting their fishing nets.
 Country crafts were kept upside down.
 Under its shade, there were couples sitting immersed in their own world.
 Some were frolicking in the waves.
 When I walked a bit, I could see a grand father coming out of his hut with his grand children to sleep under the shade of a trees.

 Even under the scorching sun, the vendors could be seen selling sliced mangoes, pine apples with a mix of chilli powder and salt, salted goose berries, roasted nuts, pop corns, ice- creams and what not.
 And people hardly left the beach even it is 8 pm.

 It might not be wrong, if I say this place which is considered purely, a pilgrimage centre is slowly on its way to become a tourist destination.
-If you want to enjoy a solitary walk on the beach, or sit just looking into the horizon without any bustling activity to interrupt your thoughts, Vettukad is a best option.
+If you want to enjoy a solitary walk on the beach or sit just looking into the horizon without any bustling activity to interrupt your thoughts, Vettukad is the best option.
 The nearby Shankumugham is crowded, perhaps it might be the reason why people started opting this place.